-I like the wemoney app.
-I personally just use it to track my ING transaction account, ING high interest savings account, Up transaction and Up high interest savings account), monitor my net worth, my credit rating and the mortgages on my investment properties.
-I find the app easy to use and fairly aesthetic – even my 76 year old neighbor (who is fairly tech savvy for his generation I must disclose) was impressed and easily navigated through the various features.
+I like the WeMoney app.
+I personally just use it to track my Savings and Transaction accounts (ING transaction account, ING high interest savings account, Up transaction and Up high interest savings account), monitor my net worth, my credit rating and the mortgages on my investment properties.
+I find the app easy to use and fairly aesthetic – even my 76 year old neighbor (who is fairly tech-savvy for his generation I must disclose) was impressed and easily navigated through the various features.

 The home screen shows a summary of all my cash accounts, which is my Emergency Fund ($1000-ish) and my Transaction account, as well as my ‘Safe to spend’ figures at a glance.

 As you can see, my spending since coming home and taking time off work has taken a significant increase, and its currently telling me I have spent too much.

 This is because when I linked my accounts, WeMoney automatically looked right back over years of spending habits to come up with my average figures and what it thought was normal for me.
 When I first opened my account, it was basically telling me nothing (either that or garbage information) but after the AI was given time to digest the information, it started making more sense.
 I feel like it gets a bit better every time I use the app – which is kind of creepy!